-Apple may now remove apps that don't attract users.
-Discover why Premium Keyword Installs are the safest ranking solution for risk-conscious developers.
+Apple may now remove apps that fail to attract users.
+Find out why Premium Keyword Installs are the safest ranking solution for risk-conscious developers.

-If you missed it: Apple just dropped a bomb at WWDC 2026.
+If you missed it: Apple has sent shockwaves through the developer community at WWDC 2026.

-The updated App Store Review Guidelines (section 4.3b) now say Apple may remove existing apps from the App Store if they are "not updated, improved, or do not attract customers."
-ASOWorld covered the full policy breakdown here — but the short version is that this is no longer just about blocking spam.
-It's about cleaning house.
+The updated App Store Review Guidelines (section 4.3b) now state that Apple may remove existing apps from the App Store if they are 'not updated, improved, or do not attract customers.'
+ASOWorld covered the full policy breakdown here — but the short version is that this is no longer simply about blocking spam.
+It is about clearing out the deadwood.

 Not spam.
-Not low-quality.
-Apps that simply aren't getting enough downloads.
+Not poor quality.
+Apps that simply are not generating enough downloads.

-I posted about this on LinkedIn earlier this week, and the response was overwhelming.
+I posted about this on LinkedIn earlier this week, and the response was extraordinary.

-Thousands of impressions, DMs from worried developers, and one question that kept coming up:
+Thousands of impressions, direct messages from concerned developers, and one question that kept surfacing:

-"Okay, I get it — I need more downloads.
-But how do I get them without risking my app with low-quality install campaigns?"
+'All right, I understand — I need more downloads.
+But how do I get them without putting my app at risk through low-quality install campaigns?'

 Now?
-It's a cleanup crew.
-Apple explicitly named six categories under scrutiny — and they can remove existing apps, not just reject new ones.
+It is a cleanup operation.
+Apple has explicitly named six categories under scrutiny — and it can remove existing apps, not merely reject new submissions.

 | ⚠️ Category at Risk | Status Under New 4.3(b) |